buptlishantao/xbob.paper.tpami2013/README.rst

 the PLDA algorithm.
 In particular, the Figure 2 of the article can be easily reproduced, by following the steps described below.

-The experiments using the three baseline systems reported on Table 3 may be integrated later on in this package, as well as the experiments on the LFW database.
+It is also possible to reproduce the LBP histogram baseline using the Chi square distance for scoring.
+The experiments using the two other baseline systems reported on Table 3 may be integrated later on in this package, as well as the experiments on the LFW database.

 Note for Grid Users
 ===================